 30 Subjects You Should Have been Taught in School but were not

-Although high school and college in South Africa are excellent in teaching many valuable skills, our current academic curriculum doesn’t provide and education system that includes life skills to ensure a well rounded successful life for the individual and society as a whole.
+Although high school and colleges are excellent in teaching many valuable skills, our current academic curriculum doesn’t provide and education system that includes life skills to ensure a well rounded successful life for the individual and society as a whole.

 We have compiled – life skills not taught in school but are valuable in real life: